memanj/nanodeg-p1/writeup_template.md

 ![alt text][image2]

 The masked edges are then used to generate hough lines.
 Which return a list of lists of x, y co-ordinate pair for the hough lines.
+![alt text][image3]

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function as follows.
+1) Calculate the slopes of all the hough lines and since we already know that these lines are part of the lane lines.
+Separate these lines based on the slopes
+2) Slope for left is negative since the Y-aixs is inverted for our image axis.
+Similarly right lane has positive slope
+3) Then accummulate all the x and y co-ordinates separately for left and right lanes
+4) Once we have this, the points can be extrapolated to a line formed by these points using polyfit method of degree 1(since we are looking for a line)

 Important observations made:
 - After going the entrire test images and test videos.
 I figured out that threshold is the most important parameter for hough function, as too small a value would result in wrong slope for the extrapolated line.